A globally convergent gradient-like method based on the Armijo line search: Numerical Results

 \section{Numerical Results}

-In this section, we report some numerical experiments that indicate the efficiency of the new algorithm.
-To this aim we implement the new algorithm (Algorithm 1), CG\_DESCENT, the conjugate gradient algorithm proposed by Hager and Zhang \cite{hager2006algorithm}, Fletcher and Reeves (FR) algorithm and the modified Fletcher and Reeves (MFR) algorithm \cite{zhang2006global} in MATLAB environment on a laptop (CPU Corei7-2.5 GHz, RAM 12 GB) and compare their results obtained from solving a collection of 243 unconstrained optimization test problems from CUTEst collection \cite{gould2015cutest}.
+In this section, we report some numerical experiments that indicate the efficiency of Algorithm 1.
+To this aim we implement Algorithm 1 (NEW) , The conjugate gradient algorithm with the CG parameter proposed by Hager and Zhang \cite{h0} (HZ), Fletcher and Reeves (FR) algorithm and the modified Fletcher and Reeves (MFR) algorithm \cite{z1} in MATLAB environment on a laptop (CPU Corei7-2.5 GHz, RAM 12 GB) and compare their results obtained from solving a collection of 243 unconstrained optimization test problems from CUTEst collection \cite{g0}.
 The test problems and their dimension are listed in Table 1.